LeechCSE/Data-Structure-and-Algorithm/README.md

 colors that are not used by adjacent vetices yet until all vertices' color is decided.
 With Welsh-Powell algorithm, which starts coloring the vertex with the highest degree, gives less chromatic number.
+#### Non consecutive sorting
+Non-consecutive sorting, given list of numbers, sorts numbers in a way that no consecutive number lines next to each other.
+In addition, among many possible cases, it gives lexicographically smallest sorting.
+It is implemented using greedy algorithm.
+It maps elements with its counts in the list.
+Then, in the sorted list in ascending order, for each elements that has remaining counts, it greedily checks the existence of numbers that are greater than current number.
+This problem is from BOJ#1071.